iPlumb3r/Simpliscope/Introduction_EN.md

-# Dichoscope
+# Simpliscope

 Introduction
 -
-Just as the __microscope__ allows us to see big what is small and the __telescope__ allows us to see near what is far, the __dichoscope__ allows us to "see" simply what is complex.
+Just as the __microscope__ allows us to see big what is small and the __telescope__ allows us to see near what is far, the __simpliscope__ allows us to "see" simply what is complex.

 But unlike the __microscope__ and the __telescope__, it is not possible to buy a __dichoscope__ from any store in town, or even to order one on the Internet!

-In fact, the __dichoscope__ is an intangible tool, without any physical reality, which only allows (but it is already a lot ;-) to realize "thought experiments" with an analytical purpose ...
+In fact, the __simpliscope__ is an intangible tool, without any physical reality, which only allows (but it is already a lot ;-) to realize "thought experiments" with an analytical purpose ...

 Setting in context
 -